Murandi Health Center Water Project – Rwanda

 Although its catchment population is relatively small compared to other health centers in the district, Murandi’s quality services draw patients from neighboring areas.
 It operates some of Musanze District’s busiest and most trusted hospitalization rooms for men, women and children, receiving 150-200 patients a day and delivering an average of 60 babies each month.

 Murandi Health Center’s remote location and lack of sufficient financial resources has made it difficult to bring running water to all its rooms.
-Although it is fortunate to have consistent electricity in all rooms, and running water in its maternity section, the there is no running water in the other sections of the facility.
+Although it is fortunate to have consistent electricity in all rooms, and running water in its maternity section, then there is no running water in the other sections of the facility.

 Murandi Health Center currently pipes its water from a well source in a neighboring valley and stores it in a large water tank directly behind its hospitalization rooms.